rebpoli/harpy/doc/Description.md

     foreach (Elem E) in (this)
         foreach (var) in (vars)
             calc = calculators[var]
-            calc.eval( S, E, var )  // CalcEntry holds the information at the list of points
+            calc.eval( S, E, var )  // CouplerEntry holds the information at the list of points
 </pre>

 #### Solverloop::solve()